Chicken Bites – These little morsels are so easy and use everyday ingredients like butter, salt

 Salt & Pepper Chicken Bites

-Season chicken with 1/2 tsp salt and 1/2 tsp peppercorn medley, and toss to make sure it’s evenly seasoned.
+- Season chicken with 1/2 teaspoon salt and 1/2 teaspoon peppercorn medley, and toss to make sure it’s evenly seasoned.

 Need Side Dishes for Chicken?